At a glance

 What is being tested?

-Cystic fibrosis (CF) is caused by a mutation in each of the two copies of the CFTR gene (one copy from each parent).
+Cystic fibrosis (CF) is caused by a in each of the two copies of the CFTR (one copy from each parent).
 With two mutations, the CFTR protein may be dysfunctional or totally absent.
-Since CFTR levels are usually highest in the epithelial cells lining the internal surfaces of the pancreas, sweat glands, salivary glands, intestine, and reproductive organs, these are the areas most affected by CF. Dysfunctional or absent CFTR causes the cells to be impermeable to chloride conductance.
+Since CFTR protein levels are usually highest in the epithelial cells lining the internal surfaces of the pancreas, sweat glands, salivary glands, intestine, and reproductive organs, these are the areas most affected by CF. Dysfunctional or absent CFTR protein in the exocrine tissues mentioned above causes deranged transport of chloride and other ions such as sodium and bicarbonate.
 This abnormality causes mucous secretions to become thick and sticky and the sweat much saltier than normal.
-This elevation in salt in the sweat can be measured, as a sweat chloride test.
+This elevation in salt in the sweat can be measured, as a chloride sweat test.

 How is the sample collected for testing?